Autocust/ai-chat-widget/README.md

 - `data-api-url`: The URL of the API that will power the chat widget.
 Ignored if `data-is-demo` is `true`.
 Default is `null`.
 - `data-initial-message`: The initial message displayed by the chat widget.
 Used in normal mode and as the first message in demo mode.
 If not set, a default localized message is used (e.g., "Hello!
 How can I help you today?" in English).
 - `data-button-icon`: The icon for the chat toggle button (can be text, emoji, URL to image, or SVG markup).
 Default is `💬`.
+- `data-button-overlay-text`: Text for a notification bubble that appears next to the chat button on page load to attract attention.
+It disappears after a delay.
+If not set, no overlay is shown.
+- `data-button-overlay-delay`: The time in milliseconds for the button overlay to be visible before fading out.
+Default is `5000` (5 seconds).
 - `data-cta-text`: The default text for the call-to-action button in the chat widget (can be overridden by bot messages or demo content).
 If not set, a default localized text is used (e.g., "Ask for information" in English).
 - `data-open-in-new-tab`: A boolean value to determine if URLs should open in a new tab.
 Default is `true`.
 - `data-enable-utm`: Set to `true` to include UTM parameters in product URLs.
 Set to `false` to disable UTM parameters.
 Default is `true`.